seenons/seenons-be-assignment/README.md

 ---

     - Make as many changes are you see fit for each evaluation gate, just make sure that these changes are functional.
-    - In case you make changes to the data model (as an opportunity), be sure to include a diagram that explains it.
+    - In case you make changes to the domain model (as an opportunity), be sure to include a diagram that explains it.
     - Ensure that test coverage is adequate and that it matches what you would deliver as a product engineer.
     - Create a new readme file that explains your take on the assignment, your thought process, and any other information that you think is relevant.